Do greyhounds make good pets?

 Why should I adopt a greyhound through Greyhounds as Pets WA?

-Greyhounds as Pets has a team of animal behaviourists who will assess every dog admitted to the program.
+GAP has a team of animal behaviourists who will assess every dog admitted to the program.
 They curate individualised training programs for all greyhounds to ensure they are well prepared for life in the home as a pet.

 GAP takes a steady and considered approach to preparing dogs for home life.
 This may include time in foster care, to ease the transition and set up success with their new families.